China says won't resort to strong stimulus but will keep liquidity ample

 The PBOC said it will "effectively ease" companies' financing problems and improve coordination with other agencies to ensure monetary policy measures are being transmitted into the broader economy.

-Analysts expect further cuts in corporate taxes and fees, and the central bank has specified that some funds freed up from reductions in banks' reserve requirements should be earmarked for loans to smaller businesses.
+Though it did not give details, analysts expect further cuts in corporate taxes and fees.
+The central bank also has specified that some funds freed up from reductions in banks' reserve requirements should be earmarked for loans to smaller businesses.

-But the growing stream of new stimulus measures and easing credit policies have raised fears that Beijing is putting debt reduction efforts on the back burner again.
+The growing stream of new stimulus measures and easing credit policies has raised fears that Beijing is putting debt reduction efforts on the back burner again.

+However, PBOC Vice Governor Zhu Hexin told the briefing that authorities will stay the course in their multi-year campaign to reduce risks in the financial system.

 Vice Premier Liu He said on Monday that China needs to beef up capital markets and broaden financing channels for small and medium enterprises.